taihangye/evolve-or-die/_posts/2021-08-04-concious-business-1.md

 toc: true
 layout: post
 categories: [personal_development,business]
-title: Concious business: how to build value through values - 1
+title: Concious business - how to build value through values - 1
 ---
 > The information's only value is in how it is interpreted through the mental models of the "listener".